awsdocs/aws-codedeploy-user-guide/doc_source/reference-appspec-file.md

 + Which lifecycle event hooks to run in response to deployment lifecycle events\.

-An AppSpec file must be a YAML\-formatted file named `appspec.yml` and it must be placed in the root of an application's source code's directory structure\.
-Otherwise, deployments will fail\.
+An AppSpec file must be a YAML\-formatted file named `appspec.yml` and it must be placed in the root of the directory structure of an application's source code\.
+Otherwise, deployments fail\.

 After you have a completed AppSpec file, you bundle it, along with the content to deploy, into an archive file \(zip, tar, or compressed tar\)\.
 For more information, see [Working with Application Revisions for AWS CodeDeploy](application-revisions.md)\.